edinburghhacklab/hacklab-training-generator/syllabus.md

 ### Training

+Job planning considerations should be introduced as a briefing with some examples - this might be worth making a presentation for.
+This is probably best done after the trainee has gone through a basic sample project, but before they start planning more complex jobs.

 We will need 3 sample projects written up with corresponding F360 files.
 Each project will comprise a brief specification for a part and then some guidance on how to prepare the CAD/CAM for that part in F360.

 The first project will be very simple and all steps to complete it will be described in detail.